Nepal income tax brackets 2082/83: a salaried person's cheat sheet

 Sole wins when:

 - Both spouses have meaningful incomes in the same bracket (typically Rs 7 lakh+ each).
-Two sole filers each get their own Rs 5 lakh first slab; one couple filer gets only Rs 6 lakh total.
+Two sole filers each get their own Rs 5 lakh first slab.
+One couple filer gets only Rs 6 lakh total.

 - The wife wants the 10% female rebate (only available to sole filers).

-Run both calculations once at year-end before you sign the return — this is genuinely a Rs 10–30k decision in either direction.
+Run both calculations once at year-end before you sign the return.
+This is genuinely a Rs 10–30k decision in either direction.

 What the 1% SST means and where it goes

-- SSF contribution — 11% of basic salary, deducted from your paycheck, deposited into your SSF account, returnable to you as pension or on resignation.
+- SSF contribution.
+11% of basic salary, deducted from your paycheck, deposited into your SSF account, returnable to you as pension or on resignation.

-- 1% SST — a tax on the first slab of taxable income, deposited with IRD, not refundable.
+- 1% SST.
+A tax on the first slab of taxable income, deposited with IRD, not refundable.

-The Finance Act waived the 1% SST for SSF-enrolled workers because they already contribute 11% to SSF — taxing them another 1% on the same first Rs 5 lakh would be a double hit on the lowest earners.
+The Finance Act waived the 1% SST for SSF-enrolled workers because they already contribute 11% to SSF.
+Taxing them another 1% on the same first Rs 5 lakh would be a double hit on the lowest earners.
 Workers who contribute to EPF only (or to neither) still pay the 1%.

 For most private sector employees in Nepal as of 2026, SSF enrollment is now mandatory under the Contribution-Based Social Security Act 2074, so the practical default is no 1% SST.
-Verify with your payroll team if your slip still shows it.
+Check with your payroll team if your slip still shows it.

 How to actually file